adswa/multimatch_gaze/paper.md

 or across samples to study group differences [@french].
-Therefore, in recent years, interest in the study eye movement sequences has sparked the development of novel methodologies and algorithms to perform scanpath comparisons.
-However, many of the contemporary scanpath comparison algorithms are implemented in closed-source, non-free software such as Matlab.
+Therefore, in recent years, interest in the study eye movement sequences has sparked the development of novel methodologies and algorithms to perform scan path comparisons.
+However, many of the contemporary scan path comparison algorithms are implemented in closed-source, non-free software such as Matlab.

-``multimatch`` is a Python based reimplementation of the MultiMatch toolbox for scanpath comparison, originally developed by [@Jarodzka] and implemented by [@Dewhurst] in Matlab.
+``multimatch`` is a Python based reimplementation of the MultiMatch toolbox for scan path comparison, originally developed by [@Jarodzka] and implemented by [@Dewhurst] in Matlab.
-This algorithm represents scanpaths as geometrical vectors in a two-dimensional space: Any scanpath is build up of a vector sequence in which the vectors represent saccades, and the start and end position of saccadic vectors represent fixations.
+This algorithm represents scan paths as geometrical vectors in a two-dimensional space: Any scan path is build up of a vector sequence in which the vectors represent saccades, and the start and end position of saccadic vectors represent fixations.
 Two such vector sequences